Thanks to reader Cordelia Nickelson who offered to share her favorite things to do with her East Bay boys in Tilden Park.

 Regional Parks Botanic Garden

-These gardens are beautiful throughout the year and have many different and interesting California native plants.
+The Regional Parks Botanic Garden are beautiful throughout the year and have many different and interesting California native plants.
 If you are quiet and walk slowly, you can often see lizards sunning themselves.
 There are bridges to cross, benches to snack on, and many paths to explore.
 Called a “living museum,” this is not the place to run, climb, or act crazy.
 (8:30 am – 5ish)

 Kid-friendly hikes in Tilden Park

 Tilden is full of wonderful hikes for kids and adults alike.
 You can often see different kinds of wildlife.
 Just be careful to avoid poison oak and check for ticks after your trip.